wilbcn/AWS-Projects/AWS VPC Endpoints & S3 Access with EC2 Instances.md

 ### 9. Test S3 Access from both instances
 Logging into our public ec2 from our local machine via ssh and peforming tests.
 Then ssh to private ec2 from the public instance and confirm permissions also.
+1. From my local machine, I navigated to where I had saved public EC2 key.
+2. It is required that private keys are not acessible by others, so I ran the appropriate chmod. chmod 600 PE-Public-EC2.pem
+3. After logging in as ec2-user, I ran a test with aws S3 ls.
+You can see our buckets including our projects S3.
+[ec2-user@ip-10-1-0-8 ~]$ aws s3 ls
+2024-07-29 10:42:36 mynew-firehose-bucket
+2024-09-12 10:46:06 p-flowlogs-bucket
+2024-09-17 11:09:43 projectendpoint-s3
+4. I then ran exit to quit our EC2 instance, and copied our private ec2 instance key into our public ec2 instance /home/ec2-user directory.
+5. After logging back into our public instance, I ran ssh into the private instance.
+6. I was also successful in running ls here.
+[ec2-user@ip-10-1-0-23 ~]$ aws s3 ls
+2024-07-29 10:42:36 mynew-firehose-bucket
+2024-09-12 10:46:06 p-flowlogs-bucket
+2024-09-17 11:09:43 projectendpoint-s3
+[ec2-user@ip-10-1-0-23 ~]$ exit
+logout
+Connection to 10.1.0.23 closed.
+7. So the private EC2 instance was accessible without internet access, by jumping from our public instance!